webplatform/docs-wpd/Infrastructure/architecture/Roles_and_environment_level/index.md

 The roles of a VM is defined by its name, more than one role can be assigned on a single VM.

 Some roles are made to ensure configuration based on design decisions (e.g. detect which database VM is the ones we should send writes to).
-Other roles are about the web application code we deploy [[#Roles that runs web apps]].
+Other roles are about the web application code we deploy, refer to the section  [[WPD:Infrastructure/procedures/Deploying_code_changes#Deploying.2Fupdating_a_web_app|Deploying and/or updating a web app in '''Deploying code changes'']].

 For an example of a VM with two roles that doesn’t deploy a web application could be a VM with the name "'''db5-masterdb'''" which would be used as the main ("''masterdb''") database server ("''db''").
 Another example would be a VM with the name "''notes''" which installs hypothesis.